alt-react/Active-Directory-Home-Lab/README.md

    * select "Windows 2022 Standard Evaluation (Desktop Experience)", then click "Next"
    * accept the "terms and agreements", then click "Next"
    * select "Custom: Install Microsoft Server Operating System only (advanced)", then click "Next"
-   * after installation, enter secure password, then click "Finish"
+   * after installation, enter a secure password, then click "Finish"

 </details>